Extract File

 Body

 Public or pre-signed URL that Pulse will download and extract.
+Required unless file is provided.

 ^[0-9]+(-[0-9]+)?(,[0-9]+(-[0-9]+)?)*$Settings that control how figures and embedded visuals are processed.
-Applies to both PDFs/images (figures detected from layout) and spreadsheets (charts and embedded images read directly from the workbook).
-Affects the markdown output and the bounding_boxes.Images[] array.
+Applies to both PDFs/images (where figures are detected from layout) and spreadsheets (where charts and embedded images are read directly from the workbook).
+These options affect the markdown output and the bounding_boxes.Images[] array; they do not produce additional output fields elsewhere in the response.

 Settings for Excel/spreadsheet extraction.
 Controls handling of hidden rows, columns, and sheets, whether numeric cells are rendered using their display format or underlying raw value, and optional trimming of empty phantom rows/columns past the last data-bearing cell.
 Applies to .xlsx, .xlsm, and .xls files.
 Accepts both camelCase and snake_case field names.